open-pioneer/trails-core-packages/.changeset/orange-ties-sort.md

 "@open-pioneer/http": patch
 ---

-Migrated from eslint to oxlint.
+Migrated from eslint to oxlint and from prettier to oxfmt.